JeeWeetje/iot-workshop/README.md

 # The Things Network & Azure IoT: a perfect combination
-## DotNed TechDays 2017 - IoT Workshop
+## DotNed Saturday 2017 - IoT Workshop

 This workshop is all about you, getting your hands on some amazing pieces of technology.